HashedViking/xfwd/README.md

 # xfwd
-Simple utility to expose your local resources for any purpose.
+Simple frp-based utility to expose your local server, files to the Internet.